 Ravenna served as the capital of the Western Roman Empire in the 5th century, and later for the Ostrogothic Kingdom and the Byzantine Exarchate of Italy, showcasing its immense historical significance.

-On average cruises from Ravenna are fairly affordable compared to other ports.
-Take a look at the chart below for the average cost per day by month.
-Prices are approximately equal throughout the year.
+On average sailings from Ravenna are moderately affordable compared to other ports.
+Sailings leaving from Ravenna during the peak seasons of summer and fall are somewhat more expensive than the low seasons of spring and fall.
+Check the chart below for the average cost per day by month.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!